gryslik/ml-musings/Jekyll_Blog/_posts/2022-05-20-lunar-lander.markdown

 * Firing either of the side thrusters is -0.03 points per frame
 * Crashing the lander is -100 points

-The episode ends when the lander comes to rest, crashes, leaves the screen, or achieves a certain score (200).
+Each iteration of the game is an "episode", and an episode ends when the lander comes to rest, crashes, leaves the screen, or achieves a certain score (200).
 If the agent ends the episode with a score of 200 or more, the game has been won.

+An episode is split into "frames", a frame being the smallest time slice in a game (FPS in a video game).
+Our agent makes calculations every frame.
+You'll see this referenced often.

+For more information, visit the Lunar Lander environment link above.

 Now that we understand our constraints, let's get our solution setup and working.